CatmanFan/FriishProduce/README.md

 ## To-Do
-[ ] Make project forms inheritable and categorize by console/platform [ ] Place ROM and image open dialogs in Project form instead of handling from Main one [ ] Use *.bin/*.cue format for disc games by default
+[ ] Make project forms inheritable and categorize by console/platform [X] Place ROM and image open dialogs in Project form instead of handling from Main one [X] Use *.bin/*.cue format for disc games by default
-[ ] Restructuring, trimming features and cleaning code
+[ ] Restructuring, trimming features and cleaning code [ ] Update language strings

 ### Other platforms
 * Commodore 64 (needs [Custom Frodo](https://gbatemp.net/threads/custom-frodo-for-c64-vc-injection.102356/))